MrAhile/K8s-CKA/5-Storage/ephemeral.md

 k exec mongo -- ls /data/db
 ```

-3. Get the unique identifier of the pod
+3. Get the unique identifier of the Pod

 ```
 k get po mongo -o jsonpath={.metadata.uid}
 ```

-4. On which node is this pod running
+4. On which node is this Pod running

 You can get the information with: